ChristopherFitzsimons/WorldSkills2022Cybersecurity/Notes/Login Brute Forcing/README.md

 # Service Authentication Brute Forcing (SSH & FTP)

+[!]
+Use This command if you created an world-list and password-list based of an username.
 ```console
 hydra -L username-list -P password-list -u -f ssh://<TargetIP:Port> -t 4
 ```